keelancook/lanyon/_posts/2020-12-14-pathways-imb.md.md

 ---
 ![Pathways » IMB Logo](https://i.imgur.com/aeVVD30.png)

 Pathways » IMB is a cooperative equipping cohort facilitated by churches in the Union Baptist Association in partnership with the International Mission Board (IMB).
-Our hope is to streamline the process of onboarding new mnissionaries and simplify the application process for those wanting to go.
+Our hope is to streamline the process of onboarding new missionaries and simplify the application process for those wanting to go.
 The IMB has worked hard with our association to create a process that both meets their requirements and allows us the freedom to design a system that meets the unique needs of our churches.

 <!--more-->